A trip to Tibet is usually in the makings for several months. Not least because of the time consuming logistics.

 Most people will need a Chinese visa, which can easily and effectively be obtained at a Chinese Visa center or embassy, and then a Tibet Permit which the WildChina team organised for us.
 With those two, if you want to visit Everest Base Camp or Mount Kailash, you will need an Alien’s Travel Permit to access the parks.
 To organise all this you will need the final Tibet itinerary first because the permit will be linked to where you will go and what you will visit.

 This is my 9 day itinerary through Tibet, from Lhasa to Everest Base Camp.
 It includes most of the highlights of this Chinese Autonomous Region as well as a night at the top of the world.
-For more information about each of the places to see and things to do in Tibet, check out my thorough Guide to Tibet.
+For more information about each of the places to see and things to do in Tibet, check out my thorough Guide to Tibet and my list of what to do before you travel to Tibet.

 If you have more time than a week, the best way to reach Lhasa is after proper acclimatization in Xining and surroundings.
 After that, you may take the train to Lhasa for the landscapes, the ride and the experience.
 We thoroughly enjoyed this.
 If you do not want to take the train, you can also fly straight to Lhasa from Chengdu but your risk of altitude sickness will be higher.
 If you decide to take the train, opt for the Soft Sleeper cars.